Tanzania’s UNESCO World Heritage Sites

 The spectacular collection of images has high artistic value and depicts sequences that provide unique testimony to a changing socioeconomic base of the area.
 Some of the shelters are considered to have ritual associations with people living nearby.

 RUINS OF KILWA KISIWANI AND SONGO MNARA are two islands located off the coast of Tanzania just South of Dar es Salaam city.
-They were two great trading ports at their peak from the 13th to the 16th century, where merchants of Kilwa dealt in gold, silver, pearls, and ivory Chinese porcelain to name a few.
-The sites bare exceptional testimony to the expansion of Swahili culture, Islamization of East Africa and the prosperous Indian Ocean trade from the medieval period to the modern era.
+At their peak from the 13th to the 16th century, they were two great trading ports where merchants of Kilwa dealt in gold, silver, pearls, and ivory Chinese porcelain, to name a few.
+The sites bare exceptional testimony to the expansion of Swahili culture, Islamization of East Africa, and the prosperous Indian Ocean trade from the medieval period to the modern era.